coriell-research/ursaPGx/README.md

 >HG00101   *1|*1
 >HG00102  *17|*1

-# Examine exactly which positions matched all samples and all haplotypes
+# Examine exactly which positions matched for all samples and all haplotypes
+# of each star allele
 details <- detailPhasedCalls(CYP2C19)

 # Returns a position by star allele matrix for all variants on the first